-- Rule C: Procedural mechanism used to arrest property subject to maritime lien or where U.S. statute provides for maritime action in rem - o The property arrested must be related to the Plaintiff's claim - o The U.S. Marshal must be engaged to arrest the property - Rule B: Allows a party to obtain quasi in rem jurisdiction over a defendant's property for any debt arising out of a maritime claim, when the defendant "cannot be found within the district." - o Property attached may be unrelated to the events giving rise to the claim, and the Plaintiff need not have a maritime lien on the vessel - o A special process server may be appointed by order of the Court) to attach the property, instead of a U.S. Marshal
+Rule C: Procedural mechanism used to arrest property subject to maritime lien or where U.S. statute provides for maritime action in rem

+- The property arrested must be related to the Plaintiff's claim

+- The U.S. Marshal must be engaged to arrest the property

+Rule B: Allows a party to obtain quasi in rem jurisdiction over a defendant's property for any debt arising out of a maritime claim, when the defendant "cannot be found within the district." - Property attached may be unrelated to the events giving rise to the claim, and the Plaintiff need not have a maritime lien on the vessel

+- A special process server may be appointed by order of the Court to attach the property, instead of a U.S. Marshal

 12. Does your country recognise maritime liens?
 Under which International Convention, if any?
 Yes.

-13. What lapse of time is required in order to arrest a ship from the moment the file arrives to your law firm?
+13. What lapse of time is required in order to arrest a ship since the moment the file arrives to your law firm?

 Ordinarily, an attachment and/or arrest order can be obtained within a few hours, when filing an emergent motion.
 Rule C(3)(a)(ii) and Rule B(1)(c) require the Clerk to issue the summons and warrant for arrest of the vessel or process of attachment and garnishment, respectively, where the Claimant's attorney certifies that exigent circumstances exist that make court review impracticable.
-The Claimant has the burden of demonstrating at a post arrest/post-attachment hearing that exigent circumstances existed.
+The Claimant has the burden of demonstrating at a post-arrest/post-attachment hearing that exigent circumstances existed.

-14. Do you need to provide a POA or any other documents of the claim to the Court?
+14. Do you need to provide a POA, or any other documents of the claim to the Court?

 A POA is not required to arrest or attach a vessel.
-The documents to be submitted to U.S. Courts vary depending on the type of proceeding commenced and the U.S. jurisdiction in which the arrest or attachment is sought.
+The documents to be submitted to U.S. Courts vary depending on the type of proceeding commenced.

-1. For Both Rule C arrests and Rule B attachments:
+For both Rule C arrests and Rule B attachments: